CONSTANTIN CRANGANU

 PROFESSIONAL EXPERIENCE

-2008 – Full Professor, The City University of New York, Brooklyn College.
+2008 – present: Full Professor, The City University of New York, Brooklyn College and Graduate Center.

-Taught Geophysics, Hydrogeology, Geostatistics, Petroleum geology, Well Logging, GIS, and Climate Change courses (undergraduate and graduate level), in addition to Core classes.
-Advise six Master students and two PhD students.
-Research involves carbon dioxide sequestration in depleted oil and gas reservoirs, well log analysis, overpressures in sedimentary basins, natural gas production from gas hydrate deposits, use of artificial intelligence methods in petrophysics and hydrogeology
+I teach Geophysics, Hydrogeology, Geostatistics, Petroleum geology, Petrophysics, GIS, and Climate Change courses (undergraduate and graduate level).
+Research involves carbon dioxide sequestration in depleted oil and gas reservoirs, well log analysis, overpressures in sedimentary basins, natural gas production from gas hydrate deposits, use of artificial intelligence methods in petrophysics, petroleum geosciences, and hydrogeology.

 1999 – 2001: Research Scientist, University of Oklahoma.
 Investigation of the fluid regime in the upper crust, reservoir modeling, well log analysis, hydrogeologic and overpressure studies.